jmonto55/Math-magicians/README.md

 ### Run Tests

-To run the project, execute the following command:
+To run the project tests, execute the following command:

 ```
 npm test